gabe-kai/Arcadium/docs/wiki-ui-implementation-guide.md

 **Goal**: Implement "New Page" creation workflow

 #### Tasks:
-- [ ] **New Page Modal/Page**
+- [x] **New Page Modal/Page** ✅
-  - Choose parent page (optional)
+  - [x] Choose parent page (optional) - ✅ Implemented in Phase 8
-  - Choose section
+  - [x] Choose section - ✅ Implemented in Phase 8
-  - Enter title (slug auto-generated)
+  - [x] Enter title (slug auto-generated) - ✅ Implemented in Phase 8
-  - Open editor with empty content
+  - [x] Open editor with empty content - ✅ Implemented
-  - Save button creates page
+  - [x] Save button creates page - ✅ Implemented

-- [ ] **Creation Flow**
+- [x] **Creation Flow** ✅
-  - Navigate to "New Page" from header or tree
+  - [x] Navigate to "New Page" from header - ✅ "New Page" button added
-  - Fill metadata form
+  - [x] Fill metadata form - ✅ Implemented in Phase 8
-  - Write content in editor
+  - [x] Write content in editor - ✅ Implemented
-  - Save page
+  - [x] Save page - ✅ Implemented
-  - Redirect to new page
+  - [x] Redirect to new page - ✅ Implemented

 #### API Endpoints Used:
-- `POST /api/pages` - Create new page
+- `POST /api/pages` - Create new page ✅ (in use)
-- `GET /api/pages` - List pages for parent selection
+- `GET /api/pages` - List pages for parent selection ✅ (in use)

 #### Deliverables:
-- New page creation flow
+- ✅ New page creation flow
-- Smooth redirect after creation
+- ✅ Smooth redirect after creation
+- ✅ "New Page" button in header (for writers/admins)

+**Phase 10 Status: ✅ COMPLETE**

 ---